Interview with Chef Anne-Sophie Pic: why winning a second London Michelin star matters

-Anne-Sophie Pic, France's only female chef with three stars gains her first star in London and discusses flavour, Bermondsey, unusual spices, cheese and silver shoes
+Anne-Sophie Pic, France's only female chef with three stars gains her second Michelin star in London and discusses flavour, Bermondsey, unusual spices, cheese and silver shoes

 It’s a big deal for her to feel accepted in London despite long being the only female chef to hold three Michelin stars in France for her family restaurant Maison Pic in Valence and she’s endearingly modest.

 'Michelin has always been part of my story, we’ve had the restaurant in Valance for four generations but we’ve never taken stars for granted, explains Pic.
-“It was certainly not a given that we could win one here in London.
+“It was certainly not a given that we could win a second star here in London.
 Stars still matter a lot and bring many new customers to the restaurant'

 'It’s tougher here too.
 The London gastronomic scene is so much more fast-moving than in Paris with so many more new openings, ' enthuses Pic.

 What inspires Pic most has always been the produce, not just the quality and taste but forming strong human relationships with the producers here in the UK.
 'Although, I’m all about precision on the plate, I bring my emotions too.'
 Pic has not only gone down traditional routes in sourcing ingredients.
-'In France we think we are the best in terms of cheese, but I have been mightily impressed by Neal’s Yard Cheese, especially Colston Bassett stilton.'
-She praises too the passion of Amir Gehl of Difference Coffee whose rare terroir coffees are revered like First Growth wines.
+'In France we think we are the best in terms of cheese, but I have been mightily impressed by Neal’s Yard Cheese, especially Colston Bassett stilton".
+Stilton now features in a pre-dessert dish with white chocolate and meadowsweet.

-Surprisingly, Pic waxes lyrical about discovering the decidedly grungy Spa Terminus high foodie hub in the backstreets of Bermondsey, especially Little Bread Pedlar, Prufock Coffee and Jensen’s Gin.
+Pic waxes lyrical about discovering Spa Terminus high foodie hub in the backstreets of Bermondsey, especially Little Bread Pedlar, Prufock Coffee and Jensen’s Gin.
 Here she has found a brilliant importer of spices including an Ethiopian spice completely new to her: korarima, rather like a smoked cardamom.
-Partnered unconventionally with grouse and Batak berry, Nikka whisky, artichoke and blackberry, this is the must try dish on her autumn menu.
-It epitomizes her intuitive approach to flavour only fully understood in the eating.
+Spices and unsual flavour combintions abound.
+Scottish langoustines are seared in shellfish butter with heirloom carrots and a bouillon infused with pine tree buds and coffee (Pic is a huge fan of Amir Gehi's Difference Coffee who source the world's finest and rarest coffees); Welsh lamb is marinated in melilot and glazed with pollen butter, served with padron pepper puree and Tahitian vanilla millefeuille with Voutsiperipery pepper foam.

-First time visitors should try too her signature starter of berlingots – based on the shape of a sweet she loved as a child.
-They are made with a matcha tea flavoured pasta filled with watercress and Pelardon goat’s cheese and a sophisticated sauce made with mushroom consommé, Voatsiperifery pepper, tonka bean and citrus.
+First time visitors should try too her signature starter of berlingots – pasta parcels based on the shape of a sweet she loved as a child.
+The dish changes seasonally.
+The Berlingots are currently filled with gruyere and vacherin cheeses served with a sophisticated wild mushrooms, woodfuff, barley and roast hazelnut consommé.

 Click here to read more about the restaurant and make a reservation